6th Semester in D.C. Program

 There are no additional tuition costs or program fees for the 6th Semester in D.C.
 Program.
 Students are responsible for housing and living expenses.

-Jennifer Schmidt is a lecturer of law at at KU Law.
+Jennifer Schmidt is the director of the 6th Semester in D.C.
+Program and a lecturer of law at at KU Law.
 Schmidt joined the KU Law faculty part-time in 2008, became an associate clinical professor in 2017 and became a lecturer of law in 2022.
 She works at the intersection of law and public policy.
 Before she coming to KU Law, Schmidt worked as senior counsel to U.S. Sen. Charles Grassley (R-Iowa), as counsel to the U.S. Senate Judiciary Committe's Subcommittee on the Courts and more.

 Becky Weber is an adjunct faculty member.
 Since 2002, Weber has been a managing director at Prime Policy Group, a Washington D.C. government relations firm, managing the firm's transportation and infrastructure practice.
 She has served in a wide variety of government roles including an honors attorney at the U.S. Department of Transporation (DOT), an attorney in the Office of the Chief Counsel of the Research and Innovative Technology at the U.S. DOT and on the Bush/Cheney Transition Advisory Team for DOT.